 When to post

-When you’re already showing up consistently and replying to your audience, timing becomes a another way to sharpen your performance.
+When you’re already showing up consistently and replying to your audience, timing becomes another way to sharpen your performance.
 It can give your content an extra boost in visibility and reach.

 Here’s a cheat sheet to follow: